po1inakoroleva/grokking_algorithms.js/README.md

 # Grokking algorithms in JavaScript
 Hello!
-I'm learning frontend development and made this repo in order to practice and parse code from Grokking Algorithms.
+I'm learning frontend development and made this repo to practice and analyze code from Grokking Algorithms.